- Love being outside in the natural world?

 - Want to work in the environmental sector, but lack the experience to land your first job?

-We are looking for 16-25-year-olds to join us for a 6-month placement at our environment centre and wildlife haven in South Leeds.
+We are looking for people to join us for a 6-month placement at our environment centre and wildlife haven in South Leeds.
+We also have a Natural Heritage Traineeship programme supported by HLF for 16-25 year olds.

 As an important member of our team, you will learn about the nature that flourishes here, learn how to take care of it, and pass on your enthusiasm for the natural world to others.